Master of Arts, English

 - 8-9 Hours - Electives in literature, linguistics, theory, writing

-- 6 Hours - ENG 799 Thesis (or alternative 700-level course work and two degree papers)
+- 6 Hours - ENG 799 Thesis (or alternative 700-level course work and a degree paper)

 Students choosing the graduate track in TESOL (Teaching English to Speakers of Other Languages) must satisfy the following course work as part of their core requirements: ENG 688, 691, 695, 793.
 In addition to the core and degree requirements listed above, these students must also complete the following courses: